• Skip to primary navigation

 This post contains affiliate links.

-Baked Egg Custard
+No Water Bath Baked Egg Custard

-You can bake egg custard in several different ways, and it's fun to bake it in little individual ramekins that are placed in a water bath.
+You can bake old-fashioned egg custard in several different ways, and it's fun to bake it in little individual ramekins that are placed in a water bath.

 However, this Amish egg custard recipe makes a large batch.
 So you would need a lot of ramekins to bake it in.
 Therefore, we take the easy route and bake this creamy egg custard in a 9x13" metal pan.
 (It's important to use a metal pan.)

 And you don't have to bake it in a water bath.
+Yay!
 For this custard recipe, we bake it at a high temperature for a few minutes and then let it sit in the oven as it cools.
 It comes out smooth and creamy every time.

 Recipes To Use Up Eggs (Whole Egg Custard)

 A lot of Amish families raise at least a few chickens to give them a supply of fresh eggs.
-And if you've ever had the privilege to raise chickens, you'll know that at certain times of the year they lay more eggs than others.
+And if you've ever had the privilege to raise chickens, you'll know that at certain times of the year, they lay more eggs than others.

 I have several hens, and sometimes they'll lay more eggs than what our family can eat.
-So I look for recipes to use up my over-abundance of eggs.
+So I look for recipes to use up my overabundance of eggs.

 There are lots of ways to use up extra eggs and make delicious food your family will enjoy.